SpyguyOO7/crazyflie_ros2_multiranger_wind_sensor/README.md

 # crazyflie_ros2_multiranger
-This repository contains different ROS 2 nodes to interact with the multiranger on the Crazyflie for both simulation as the real Crazyflie.
+Based on the original multiranger node by knmcguire This repository contains different ROS 2 nodes to interact with the multiranger on the Crazyflie for both simulation as the real Crazyflie.